Structure collaboration, design better decisions

 The Waterfall

-The Waterfall helps teams identify the root of a problem in a structured way.
-It can also be used to map the chain of causes and consequences throughout a design process, making complex situations easier to understand and address.
+The Waterfall helps teams identify the root of a problem in a structured way — mapping the chain of causes and consequences throughout a design process, making complex situations easier to understand and address before a decision is made.

 Image description